saylerb/ruby-submissions/1603/module_4_assignments/gametime/brian-and-robbie/check_in3.markdown

 - Did you deviate from the instructions?
   - No.
 - Questions, Comments, Concerns?
-  - acceleration can slow down sometimes, depending on what monitor we're driving?
+  - Acceleration can slow down sometimes, depending on what monitor we're driving?

 ### GOAL 3